Student Cell Phone Policy

-- Mobile phones are to be ‘off and away’ in lockers during all class times.
+- Mobile phones are to be ‘off and away’ in backpacks during all class times.
 If any phone is seen or heard in class, the student will be asked to take their phone to the office.
-This will include phones tucked in clothing, in bags, or in binders. (*Please note that, on occasion, students will be permitted to bring their personal electronic devices to class for educational activities when specifically requested by the teacher.)
+This will include phones tucked in clothing or in binders. (*Please note that, on occasion, students will be permitted to bring their personal electronic devices to class for educational activities when specifically requested by the teacher.)

 - In the first and second instances, students may pick up their phone from the office at the end of the day.
 Should there be a third occurrence, a call will be made home requiring a parent/guardian to collect the child’s phone.

 - Students are still able to use their phones prior to school, during locker breaks, at lunch, and after school.
 We would appreciate it, should the need arise, that you contact your child during these times.
 These restrictions are in place at all other times.